Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 In order to make our pages look presentable, we need to modify the current way they are configured.

 The settings for the page configuration can be found at `admin/structure/bio_data`.
 Click on the **Manage Fields** and **Manage Display** links/tabs for each content type below.
 New groups may have to be added in order to satisfy the structure outlined below, which can be done on the corresponding Manage Display tab.

+*These two tabs operate similarly to Apache's `-available` and `-enabled` module and config system—all available fields are listed on the **Manage Fields** tab and a field is either enabled or disabled in the **Manage Display** tab.
+Do not try to hide a field by deleting it.\
+  *

+*Note: for all content types, we need to hide empty fields.
+This involves the following steps:
+ - Navigate to `admin/structure/bio_data`
+ - For each content type, click "Edit".
+ - Check the box for 'Hide empty fields'.
+ - click 'Save Content Type' at the bottom.

+** For each content type listed below **
  1. On the *Manage Display* page, the layout at the bottom may not be set correctly. **If and only if** this is the case, perform the following two steps
     1. Choose 'Tripal Feature Layout' from the dropdown and Save
     2. At the top, after saving, click `+ Apply Default Tripal Layout (will reset current layout)`
  2. Manage Display tab: Use the following hierarchies to define what fields should be shown in what order and under what category (category is first level).
  3. Manage Display tab: Drag any fields not wanted to the area below the "Disabled" section (Manage Display).
+ 4. Edit tab: check the box to `Hide empty fields` and click Save Content Type.

 ##### Organism
  - Summary